svgsponer/seqlgbm/README.md

 The repository consists of three parts projected to the three folders
 - seql: `SEQLGBM` source code
-- Protsol: Data and scripts related to the Protein solubility experiments
+- Protsol: Data and scripts related to the protein solubility experiment
-- UCR: Some data and scripts related to the Time Series Classification task.
+- UCR: Some data and scripts related to the time series classification task

 ### Requirements
 SEQL has various requirements:
-- C++17 compiler
+- C++17 compiler (e.g., >=gcc-7 or >=clang-7)
-- CMake
+- CMake (version >= 3.8)
-- Armadillo
+- Armadillo (
 - JSON for Modern C++
 - Catch2 (only if tests are build)
 Furtherdown we provide a rough guidline how to install these requirements.